7 ways to support brain health

 So, how do you know it’s time to talk to your parent about alternatives to driving?
 It can be a difficult conversation, as driving allows seniors more independence, keeps them connected to others, and can be the way they get to health care appointments, the pharmacy, the grocery store or other important stops along their daily route.

-“Nobody likes to lose independence,” says Dan McNamara, Senior Resource Center program coordinator at Sharp Grossmont Hospital.
+“Nobody likes to lose independence,” says Dan McNamara, Sharp Community Resource Center program coordinator at Sharp Grossmont Hospital.
 “The topic of curbing their driving will be hard to address with your loved one, since they probably taught you how to drive.”

 According to McNamara, the most telltale sign your parents are having difficulty driving would be damage to their vehicle.
 “If you see scrapes, scratches, dings or dents on the fenders, then it’s very possible that they are starting to have issues,” he says.